-James Steeber was born to photographic and photogenic parents.
+I was born to photographic and photogenic parents.
 Photography was a part of his consciousness from earliest childhood.
-At the age of four he was given a camera which produced pretend photographs, much to his chagrin.
-He aimed the lens at his mother, and a picture of a horse, albeit in color, was produced from the camera.
+At the age of four I was given a camera which produced pretend photographs, much to my chagrin.
+I aimed the lens at his mother, and a picture of a horse, albeit in color, was produced from the camera.

-Steeber's first true camera was in his hands by the age of five, and he was experimenting with a Polaroid Land Camera by the age of seven.
-His first formal instruction on the matter of photography and lab work was received at the Dayton Art Institute and instigated a long love affair with the medium.
+My first true camera was in-hand by the age of five, and I was experimenting with a Polaroid Land Camera by the age of seven.
+My first formal instruction on the matter of photography and lab work was received at the Dayton Art Institute and instigated a long love affair with the medium.

 9 / 88

 Children on a day trip in Central Park